Digital rights management: Opposition

 DRM faces widespread opposition.
 John Walker and Richard Stallman are notable critics.
-Stallman claimed that using the word "rights" is misleading and suggests that the word "restrictions", as in "Digital Restrictions Management", replace it.
-This terminology was adopted by other writers and critics.
+Stallman has claimed that using the word "rights" is misleading and suggests that the word "restrictions", as in "Digital Restrictions Management", replace it.
+This terminology has been adopted by other writers and critics.

-Other prominent critics include Ross Anderson, who heads a British organization that opposes DRM and similar efforts in the UK and elsewhere, and Cory Doctorow.
+Other prominent critics include Ross Anderson, who headed a British organization that opposes DRM and similar efforts in the UK and elsewhere, and Cory Doctorow.
 EFF and organizations such as FreeCulture.org are opposed to DRM.
 The Foundation for a Free Information Infrastructure criticized DRM's effect as a trade barrier from a free market perspective.

 Bruce Schneier argues that digital copy prevention is futile: "What the entertainment industry is trying to do is to use technology to contradict that natural law.
 They want a practical way to make copying hard enough to save their existing business.
 But they are doomed to fail."
 He described trying to make digital files uncopyable as like "trying to make water not wet".

 The creators of StarForce stated that "The purpose of copy protection is not making the game uncrackable – it is impossible."

 Bill Gates spoke about DRM at 2006 CES, saying that DRM causes problems for legitimate consumers.

 The Norwegian consumer rights organization "Forbrukerrådet" complained to Apple in 2007 about the company's use of DRM, accusing it of unlawfully restricting users' access to their music and videos, and of using EULAs that conflict with Norwegian consumer legislation.
 The complaint was supported by consumers' ombudsmen in Sweden and Denmark, and was reviewed in the EU in 2014.
 The United States Federal Trade Commission held hearings in March 2009, to review disclosure of DRM limitations to customers' use of media products.

 Valve president Gabe Newell stated, "most DRM strategies are just dumb" because they only decrease the value of a game in the consumer's eyes.
 Newell suggested that the goal should instead be "[creating] greater value for customers through service value".
 Valve operates Steam, an online store for PC games, as well as a social networking service and a DRM platform.

 At the 2012 Game Developers Conference, the CEO of CD Projekt Red, Marcin Iwinski, announced that the company would not use DRM.
-Iwinski stated of DRM, "It's just over-complicating things...the game....is cracked in two hours."
+Iwinski stated of DRM, "It's just over-complicating things... the game... is cracked in two hours."
 Iwinski added "DRM does not protect your game.
 If there are examples that it does, then people maybe should consider it, but then there are complications with legit users."

 The Association for Computing Machinery and the Institute of Electrical and Electronics Engineers opposed DRM, naming AACS as a technology "most likely to fail" in an issue of IEEE Spectrum.